weaveworks/promjs/README.md

 ### Counter
-A counter can only ever by incremented positively.
+A counter can only ever be incremented positively.
 #### counter.inc([labels]) => self
 Increments a counter.
 Optionally pass in a set of labels to increment only those labels.